Even the savviest PC users can find themselves thinking, “I wish I could do…on Windows.”

 The Background App Manager is a feature in Windows 10 taken from the Windows Phone, and it allows you to choose which apps you want running in the background.

-- You can find the Background App Manager in Settings->Privacy->Background apps.
+- *You can find the Background App Manager in Settings->Privacy->Background apps.
 In background apps settings, you can turn off whichever apps you don’t want running in the background.
-This will save you on data and battery.
+This will save your data and battery power.*

 Subscribe to the Trusted Tech Team Blog